MatiasStorm/RobotCar/README.md

 # RobotCar
 Arduino project of a toy car written in C++.

-The car can be operated two modes, self-driving and bluetooth controlled.
+The car can be operated in two different modes, self-driving and bluetooth controlled.

 ## Arduino Code
 ### src/car